AlaaSerhal/Covid19TraceApp/README.md

 seek medical help.
 Technically, people who are found to have been in close contact (within a distance of 5 m) with the patient are red-flagged and their respective contacts are also considered as potential Covid-19 cases as well.
+This was done with the help of the following repository: https://github.com/helloworldkr/Bluetooth-ble-beamer-and-scanner-for-tracing-corona-virus-infected-individual